-----

 December 31, 2019

 A. Hi Tim.
-If your concern is only with a manufacturing process, any hazards are manageable; we work with things far more dangerous than hexavalent chromium all the time, and any dust/flakes can be safely sequestered through some procedure or other.
+If your concern is only with a manufacturing process, any hazards are always manageable; we work with things far more dangerous than hexavalent chromium all the time, and any dust/flakes can be safely sequestered through some procedure or other.

-If, however, people will be touching or otherwise exposed to this component later in its life, personally I would rethink it.
-Automobiles can be and are built without hexavalent chromium in/on them despite their thousands of parts -- so it can be done.
-Plus, there are numerous European restrictions against hexavalent chromium.
-If sold in California it will have to be labeled.
-Finally, carcinogenicity is a statistical proposition, not a directly confirmable cause & effect, go/no-go, type of thing.
-If one person or a few people who touched this object happen to contract cancer, there is no way to say that exposure to this component was or wasn't the cause ... all that can be said is that they were exposed to a substance which the authorities and statistics have determined/demonstrated to be carcinogenic.
+Plus there are numerous European restrictions against hexavalent chromium, and if sold in California it would have to be labeled.
+But finally, carcinogenicity is a statistical proposition, not a cause & effect thing for an individual case.
+So if a person touches this object and happens to contract cancer, there is no way to say that exposure to this component was or wasn't the cause ... but what can be said is that they were exposed to a substance which the authorities and statistics have determined/demonstrated to be carcinogenic.

 Regards,